Ḏāl

 When representing this sound in transliteration of Arabic into Hebrew, it is written as ד׳.

 This sound is found in English, as in the words "those" or "then".
-In English the sound is normally rendered "dh" when transliterated from foreign languages, but when it occurs in English words it is one of the pronunciations occurring for the letters "th".
+In English the sound is sometimes rendered "dh" when transliterated from foreign languages, but when it occurs in English words it is one of the pronunciations occurring for the digraph "th".
+Azerbaijan is the only country name in Arabic that uses this letter.

+In early forms of the New Persian language and a in practice followed by its writers, who used the letter dhal (ذ) in lieu of dal (د), in the middle of a word when the dal is preceded and followed by a vowel, or when dal was in the final position and preceded by a vowel, the letter was referred to as a dotted dhal or dal-i mu'ajjam (دال معجم.

 Pronunciations

-Between and within contemporary varieties of Arabic, pronunciation of the letter ḏāl differs:
+Between and within contemporary varieties of Arabic, pronunciation of cognates with the letter ḏāl differs: